andreighinea1/CEBP-Project/README.md

 - **MessagingServer**: Initializes and orchestrates the server, clients, and the ViralService.
 - **MessageQueue**: Manages a thread-safe queue of direct messages.
 - **TopicOrchestrator**: Handles topic-based message storage and delivery.
+It includes a garbage collector thread that periodically removes expired messages from topics, ensuring efficient memory usage and data consistency.

 ### Classes and Processes